Un garçon pas comme les autres: Celine Dion version

-In 1991, Celine Dion covered the 1978 Starmania track "Un garçon pas comme les autres" for her tenth studio album, Dion chante Plamondon.
-It was produced by Jannick Top and Serge Perathoner, and titled "Un garçon pas comme les autres (Ziggy)".
-In 1992, she also recorded an English-language version of the song with lyrics by Tim Rice, titled simply "Ziggy", for the Tycoon album.
-Dion released both versions on a two-track single in France on 5 July 1993.
-The song is telling a story of a woman's impassioned love for a gay man.
-Dion often performed the song during her concerts.
-In 2005, it was included on her greatest hits album, On ne change pas.
+In 1991, Celine Dion recorded the 1978 Starmania song "Un garçon pas comme les autres" for her tenth studio album, Dion chante Plamondon.
+Produced by Jannick Top and Serge Perathoner, it appeared as "Un garçon pas comme les autres (Ziggy)".
+In 1992, she recorded an English-language version with lyrics by Tim Rice, titled "Ziggy", for the Tycoon album.
+This version was produced by Michel Berger.
+Dion released both recordings on a two-track single in France in June 1993.
+The song presents a narrative about a woman's unrequited love for a gay man.
+Dion performed it regularly in concert, and in 2005 it was included on her greatest hits album On ne change pas.

 Commercial performance

-"Ziggy" peaked at number two in France and was certified Gold.
-It spent almost a year on the chart, including seven weeks at the second position and 18 weeks in the top 10.
-It became Dion's biggest hit in France at the time.
-As a result, "Ziggy" also reached number 55 on the European Hot 100 Singles.
+"Ziggy" reached number two in France and was certified gold.
+It remained on the chart for almost a year, including seven weeks at number two and 18 weeks in the top 10.
+It became Dion's most successful single in France at that time.
+The song also reached number 55 on the European Hot 100 Singles chart.

 Music video

-There were two similar music videos filmed for the French and English version on 27 April 1993, both directed by Lewis Furey.
-They feature Dion sitting in the bleachers of a stadium and longing for a football player who is preoccupied with teammates.
-At the end of the video, he is walking up to what appears to be a guy in a pullover with a hood over his head.
-When the hood is removed as they kiss, it is revealed to be Dion.
+Two similar music videos were filmed for the French and English versions on 27 April 1993, both directed by Lewis Furey.
+They show Dion sitting in stadium bleachers, longing for a football player who is focused on his teammates.
+At the end, he approaches a person in a hooded pullover; when the hood is removed during a kiss, it is revealed to be Dion.
 The model in the video is Rodney Weber.
-In 2005, the video was included on Dion's greatest hits DVD collection, On ne change pas.
+In 2005, the video was included on Dion's greatest hits DVD collection On ne change pas.